joshiteoshi/git-gud/deet-script.md

 #### add & commit

-you can look through the course repository if you like.
-// add an example here of how to stage and commit changes
+TODO: add example of how to stage and commit changes, possibly as files in this repo

 // i'm thinking of including either tex or mdbook course notes so maybe participants can look for improvements and add those

 #### checkout & branch